trim21/go-phpserialize/readme.md

 - 1.19
 - 1.20

-You may see [compile error](https://github.com/trim21/go-phpserialize/issues/31) in very new golang version, but it's expected.
+You may see compile error about `golang_version_higher_than_*_not_supported_yet is undefined`, please try to upgrade version of this package.

+If you are using the latest version of this package, this is expected.

-Due to the usage of unsafe, new version of golang may break this package, so it use go build flags to make it only compile on tested go versions.
+Due to the usage of unsafe (unsafe doesn't follow Go 1 promise of compatibility), new version of golang may break this package, so it use go build flags to make sure it only compile on tested go versions.

 ## Use case: